transparency-dev/static-ct/docs/performance.md

 TesseraCT is designed to meet current CT issuance load in a cost-effective manner.

-The indicative figures below were measured using the [CT hammer tool](/internal/hammer/) as of [commit `2872ea2`](https://github.com/transparency-dev/static-ct/commit/2872ea2387b2d3077eb832112277eb19a7a907bd).
 The performance tests were conducted in a controlled environment with deterministic synthetic certificates for a limited amount of time.
 QPS was measured using the average values collected over the test period.

 > [!NOTE]
 > These are not definitive numbers, and that more tests are to come with an improved codebase.